Difference Between Stock vs Inventory

 What is Inventory meaning?

 Inventory has inventory carrying cost so companies try to maintain inventory at the optimum level.
 An optimum level of inventory is decided by management.
-Inventory carrying capacity and inventory turnaround are majorly tracked majors for tracking the optimum level of inventory required for business.
+Inventory carrying capacity and inventory turnaround are majorly tracked majors for tracking the optimum level of inventory required for the business.
 An analyst looks into details of inventory turnover and compares them with a similar industry to understand the efficiency of handling inventory.

 Inventory is categorized into the following categories –